The 20 Best Hereditary Ataxia Doctors in Japan

 Kitakyushu, JP

-Shinichi Shirai practices in Kitakyushu, Japan.
+Shinichi Shirai practices practicing medicine in Kitakyushu, Japan.
 Mr. Shirai is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Aortic Valve Stenosis, Cardiac Arrest, Mitral Valve Regurgitation, Transcatheter Aortic Valve Replacement (TAVR), and Aortic Valve Replacement.
+He is also highly rated in 36 other conditions, according to our data.
+His clinical expertise encompasses Aortic Valve Stenosis, Mitral Valve Regurgitation, Cardiac Arrest, Transcatheter Aortic Valve Replacement (TAVR), and Aortic Valve Replacement.

 Advanced in Hereditary Ataxia